GannulkaBY/django_deploy/README.md

 Repository contains script to deploy Django image to the remote host and docker-compose to run the application.

+### Scripts

+- depoy.sh - to run deploy
+- rollback.sh - to rollback to the previous version

 ### Database
 MySQL.
 Connection is set in web_django/settings.py